-This chapter talks about the annotations defined in Servlet 3.0 specification and the enhancements to enable pluggability of frameworks and libraries for use within a web application.
+This chapter describes the use of annotations and other enhancements to enable pluggability of frameworks and libraries for use within a web application.

 8.1 Annotations and pluggability

 In a web application, classes using annotations will have their annotations processed only if they are located in the WEB-INF/classes directory, or if they are packaged in a jar file located in WEB-INF/lib within the application.